Moist Lemon Blueberry Loaf With Sour Cream

 Instructions

 - GET ORGANIZED: Preheat oven temperature to 350F/176.7C.
-Spray an 8.5 x 4.5 x 2.5 inch loaf pan (21 x 11 x 6 cm) with cooking oil (or grease with butter) and dust with flour.
+Spray an 8.5 x 4.5 x 2.5 inch loaf pan (21 x 11 x 6 cm) with cooking spray (or grease with butter) and dust with flour.
 Zest one large lemon and set aside (and a zest a second lemon to sprinkle on the finished loaf if you like).

 - MAKE AND ADD LEMON SYRUP (OPTIONAL): For an even moister, more lemony loaf, poke holes in top of cake with tester or toothpick.
 Pour on lemon syrup to soak in.
-Let loaf cool on a wire rack.
+Let loaf cool completely on a wire rack.

 - MAKE AND ADD GLAZE: Mix together icing sugar and fresh lemon juice in a small bowl.
 After the loaf cools, drizzle glaze over cake.
 Sprinkle with lemon zest if desired.
 Slice and serve.